Compare Home & Contents Insurance in NZ

 Youi Insurance

-Youi takes a personalized approach, asking detailed questions about your property's security, construction, and risk factors to build custom quotes.
-This can result in significant savings for low-risk properties with good security.
+Youi takes a personalised approach, asking detailed questions about your property's security, construction, and risk factors to build a custom quote.
+This approach can suit low-risk properties with strong security.
 Youi offers building and contents insurance with flexible excess options.
-Their premiums can be 15-25% below traditional insurers for well-protected properties in low-risk areas.

 Regional Home Insurance Considerations